 Memory fades quickly, so jot down everything you can remember right away.
 Include the time, location, what the officers said or did, any witnesses present, and whether any searches were conducted.
 These small details often become key evidence in proving your rights were violated or the arrest was mishandled.

-When you choose a Combs Waterkotte criminal defense attorney in the Crawford County, MO area, you aren’t just selecting a top-rated criminal defense attorney in Crawford County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
-In addition to knowledgeable criminal defense attorneys, our team is available 24/7 and provides experience and expertise in the following areas for residents in Crawford County and beyond:
+When you hire a Combs Waterkotte criminal defense attorney in the Crawford County, MO area, you aren’t just choosing the ideal criminal defense attorney in Crawford County, MO and beyond – you are safeguarding your rights, your freedom, and your future.
+In addition to trustworthy criminal defense attorneys, our legal team is available 24/7 and provides experience and expertise in the following areas for Crawford County, MO residents:

-A Full-Service Crawford County, MO Criminal Defense Firm
+A Comprehensive Crawford County, MO Criminal Defense Firm

 Our Crawford County, MO practice areas include: